storyprotocol/documentation/docs/Archive/periphery-contracts/mint-and-register-ip.md

 **`bytes calldata tokenMetadata`**

 The `tokenMetadata` is used to specify any metadata that you would like to pass to the NFT collection for representing your newly minted IP.
-For the [Default IP Collection](doc:default-ip-collection) type, this field is required to be an abi-encoidng of the following struct:
+For the [Default IP Collection](doc:default-ip-collection) type, this field is required to be an abi-encoding of the following struct:

 ```
     /// @notice Attributes related to token-specific ERC-721 metadata.